Situational ethics: Ethical classification and origin of term

 Situational ethics is a form of consequentialism (though distinct from utilitarianism in that the latter's aim is "the greatest good for the greatest number") that focuses on creating the greatest amount of love.
 Situational ethics can also be classed under the ethical theory genre of "proportionalism" which says that "It is never right to go against a principle unless there is a proportionate reason which would justify it."
 J. A. T. Robinson, a situational ethicist, considered the approach to be a form of ethical relativism.

 There was an active debate in the mid-twentieth century around situational ethics, which was being promoted by a number of primarily Protestant theologians.
 The English term "situation ethics" was taken from the German Situationsethik.
 It is unclear who first coined the term either in German or in its English variant.

 Joseph Fletcher

 Fletcher proposed that in forming an ethical system based on love, he was best expressing the notion of "love thy neighbor," which Jesus Christ taught in the Gospels of the New Testament of the Bible.
 Through situational ethics, Fletcher was attempting to find a "middle road" between legalistic and antinomian ethics.
 Fletcher developed his theory of situational ethics in his books: The Classic Treatment and Situation Ethics.
 Situational ethics is thus a teleological or consequential theory, in that it is primarily concerned with the outcome or consequences of an action; the end.
 Fletcher proposed that loving ends justify any means.
+He abandoned his theistic belief in his later life but never strayed away from his belief in situation ethics.

 Fletcher outlined his theory in four "working principles" and six "fundamental principles".